My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Findings

 When scenarios dealt with skills, they highlighted the loss of creativity (“I value human experience and the fact that someone can't be defined by their resume or what they look like on paper.”
 [P 55]), loss of critical thinking (“I feel like the more we use AI, the more dumb we're all going to become, because we won't need to use our own brains anymore.”
 [P 2]), loss of literacy, or the loss of human interaction skills (“We humans need to connect with one another often and when we take away the human connection from most things the world starts to feel robotic and bland.”
 [P P18]).
 In this regard, chatbots were perceived as a replacement that, on the one hand, makes life and tasks easier, but on the other hand brings users to the point that they do not need to put in effort to achieve goals.
 Thus, the fear, human skills would become more meaningless and could vanish.

 Regarding well-being and affective reactions, we identified various sub-codes.
-On an affective level, scenarios described users as being frustrated, worried, or ashamed as a consequence of using chatbots.
+Scenarios described users as being frustrated, worried, or ashamed as a consequence of using chatbots.
 For example, characters in the scenarios expressed frustration over poor-functioning chatbots, for instance, in customer service.
 Some scenarios also described negative impacts on well-being.
 These negative impacts were related to a loss of control of users or an over-dependency (“When the machines are placed into wrong positions, they may well end up punishing honest human work, incentivizing dishonesty and the embrace of a post-truth worldview.”
 [P 109]).
 In these cases, users got lost in communication with the chatbots and found themselves isolated in virtual communications.
 Concerning the influence of human-human relationships, some scenarios described – also related to the negative impact for well-being – a decline in human interactions.
 Due to the reliance on chatbots, human interaction is perceived to be diminished, including a loss of human-human communication.
 Some scenarios also outlined poor technical performance of chatbots.
 This could have multiple reasons, be it technical glitches, a lack of accuracy, or a loss of human touch that resulted in a negative evaluation of the chatbot's performance.
 Often, these negative performances were tied to specific application domains.
 One area that was deemed as especially negatively influenced was customer service, where chatbots were described as not helpful and leading to frustration for users.
+Another frequently anticipated negative aspect was associated with the use of chatbots in a work setting.
+This was mostly due to the fear of job losses due to the introduction of chatbots in workplace settings.
+The reasons for job loss could either be (1) overreliance of chatbots that lead characters to bad quality work (“Even if AI is knowledgeable, they can misunderstand us and send us in the wrong direction.”
+[P P14]) and get them fired, or (2) that their job was taken over by a chatbot.
+Furthermore, some scenario-writers also outlined potential misconduct with chatbots.
+This was expressed through characters working out of malicious intent, for instance, malicious users that deployed chatbots for spreading misinformation or cheating in exams or in application processes.
+Moreover, multiple scenarios outlined privacy violations due to the use of chatbots, i.e. that chatbots gained/accessed knowledge about sensible data and used it sometimes against the will of users (“I also think people should be careful of the information they send to artificial intelligence bots as that information ultimately belongs to someone else.”
+[P 21]).